XingxinHE/Hex/pages/Surface.md

 ## 🚿Common source of surface
 - The raw information about the input surface is obtained by **discrete** [[sampling]] (i.e., by evaluation if there already exists a digital representation, or by probing if the input comes from a real object).
 ## 🏹Strategy
-- 1️⃣Generate a mathematical surface representation by establishing [[Continuity]] to guarantee a consistent transition from each patch to its neighboring ones.
+- 1️⃣Generate a mathematical surface representation by establishing [[continuity]] to guarantee a consistent transition from each patch to its neighboring ones.
 - 2️⃣Restrict functions to the class of [[polynomial]]s.
 	- (1/2 benefits) polynomial can be evaluated by elementary arithmetic operation
 	- (2/2) the [[Karl Weierstrass#Weierstrass Approximation Theorem|Weierstrass Approximation Theorem]] guarantees that each smooth([[differentiable]]) function can be approximated by a polynomial up to desired precision.